58lbg/videocapture-mcp/README.md

 }
 ```

-Ensure you replace `/ABSOLUTE_PATH/webcam-mcp` with your project's absolute path.
+Ensure you replace `/ABSOLUTE_PATH/videocapture-mcp` with the project's absolute path.

 ### Windows